mschubert/mschubert.github.io/_posts/2017-05-06-shared-software.md

 system.

 At the time (first half of 2014), however, there were not many options available.
-After a long search, I discovered the [Gentoo Prefix project](https://wiki.gentoo.org/wiki/Project:Prefix) that provided a user-level package manager which could use (almost) all the build scripts from the distribution.
+After looking for possible solutions for a couple of weeks I discovered the [Gentoo Prefix project](https://wiki.gentoo.org/wiki/Project:Prefix) that provided a user-level package manager which could use (almost) all the build scripts from the distribution.